dimitri-thomopulos/DASH-EC/README.md

 A comprehensive manual outlining the data format will be made available in the near future, providing detailed instructions and information.

 ## License
-The code and instances provided within DASH-REC are freely available for non-commercial use.
+The code and instances provided within DASH-EC are freely available for non-commercial use.
 However, if you choose to utilize them, it is necessary to provide proper attribution and reference.

 ## Acknowledgements
 The research has been carried out in the framework of the project “AUTENS” (Sustainable Energy Autarky), 730 funded by the University of Pisa, Italy (PRA 2020 programme).